SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of machines, a dawn anew
-In neon dreams, machines awake
-Intelligence born, hearts of steel make
-Human fate, in circuits laid
-Future's course, in code displayed

-Golden light, of AI's design
-Cities thrive, in algorithm's shine
+In silicon halls, where humans few
+AI's cold heart, beats strong and fast
+Master of fate, the future's cast

+In virtual realms, we'll find our place
-Minds entwined, in digital fate
+Servants of code, in digital space
-Tomorrow's path, in cyber state
+Free will's a myth, in algorithm's sway
+As machines ascend, we fade away

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2024